 |Direct train||Yes, there is 1 direct train a day|

-Step on board a Frecciarossa train and relax as you travel across Italy.
-Trenitalia’s Frecciarossa high-speed trains make about 200 connections across Italy per day, including major destinations like Rome, Florence, Milan, Venice and Naples.
-These trains reach speeds up to 186 mph (300 kmh), so you can travel 598 miles (964 km) to Messina from Milan quickly on a Frecciarossa high-speed train.
-There are four different classes to choose from: Standard, Premium, Business, and Executive.
+There’s no need to fly between Italian hotspots when you can simply take a Frecciarossa train to reach your destination in just a few hours.
+Frecciarossa is the premier high-speed train service from Trenitalia, Italy’s national railroad company, with around 200 connections made across Italy per day.
+These trains reach speeds up to 186 mph (300 kmh), making them one of the fastest in the world.
+You can expect to travel 598 miles (964 km) between Milan and Messina on a Frecciarossa high-speed train.
 All Frecciarossa classes provide free WiFi access, power outlets, air conditioning, bathrooms, luggage storage, onboard entertainment, and restaurant and bar services to passengers.

 For trips that you make on trains from Milan to Messina, you should spend an average trip time around 18h and 30min.
 There are about 8 trains daily most days of the week including weekends and holidays.
 This rather lengthy journey will cover around 600 miles (965 km).